 4. Go Off The Grid For Sometime

-Going ‘off the grid’ when you’re not at work can help to establish your free time as actual free time, not just a time to work away from the office.
-This, in turn, leads to less burnout at your job as you no more feel like you are slaving away at your job wherever you are.
+Going “off the grid” when you’re not at work helps establish your spare time as actual leisure time, not just a time to work away from the office.

 5. Introduce A Change Of Scenery

 Changes keep your mind in an active mode of learning.
-So, instead of going into a stale work environment and burning yourself out, treat your mind to a change of scenery.
+Give your mind a change of scenery instead of a stale work environment that is burning you out.

-This could be as small as rearranging the items on your desk, or even asking to move to a different office, or taking a vacation in a different area that you’ve never been to before.
-Whatever works for you, it’ll be the pleasant surprise of novelty your brain needs to bring it out of burnout mode, and back into efficient working mode.
+This could be as small as rearranging the items on your desk, and even asking to move to a different office, or taking a vacation in an area you’ve never been to.

 This way, you can stay in the zone when you need to be, and chill out when you don’t.